 Even among the crowded world of German sports car manufacturers, Porsche is legend.
 For almost 100 years, the company has been building some of the most captivating and awe-inspiring performance machines on Earth, so much so that its iconic 911 has become the benchmark by which other supercars are judged.
-It was hard to pick just one Porsche as our favorite, so for this list, we’ve chosen 10.
+It’s hard to name one model as our favorite, however, so for this list, we’ve compiled 20 of the best Porsches ever assembled.
 Some are classics of yesteryear and some are hot off the assembly line, but they all have one thing in common — they’re fast as hell.
+We’re looking at concepts, too, including some of the more obscure prototypes from the company’s past.

 The 918 Spyder is the most capable and technologically-impressive road car Porsche has ever put to pavement.
 The vehicle all but coined the term “hybrid hypercar” when it debuted at the 2010 Geneva Motor Show, two years before the McLaren P1 and three years before the indomitable LaFerrari burst on the scene.